 Understanding flood risk at a local level and taking appropriate action can help communities become more flood resilient.
-Communities can work together and aim to manage their flood risk by forming a flood action group, creating a community flood plan, and considering the potential for developing a community flood scheme.
+Communities can work with key agencies to manage their flood risk by forming a flood action group, creating a community flood plan, and considering the potential for developing a community flood scheme.

 A flood action group is a voluntary group of local residents who meet on a regular basis to work on behalf of the wider community to help to try and reduce the impact of future flood events.
 The focus of the group can be based around emergency planning and can also tackle local issues, whilst providing a unified voice for the community to communicate ideas and queries to others.

 An established group can encourage the wider community to get involved, including not just residents but also local businesses, landowners and professional partners, as they can be important in improving flood resilience within the community.
 Our resource on how to reduce the impacts of flooding contains information on community flood resilience and can be downloaded here.

 Depending on the scope of the work, it could be recommended that a flood action group has public liability insurance.
 This may be available through your local neighbourhood watch group.